Website Builders

 • Like Squarespace, Wix also offers an online appointment tool (Wix Bookings), letting customers book sessions with you through your website.
 In contrast to Squarespace, there’s no extra cost to use this – it’s included for free on all Wix Business plans

 • Wix’s business and marketing tools are impressive.
-Thanks to the Wix Ascend business suite, you can optimize your website, run email marketing campaigns, offer live chat support, manage invoices, and manage customer relationships, all from within Wix.
+Thanks to the Wix Ascend business suite, you can optimize your website, run email marketing campaigns for your photography business, offer live chat support, manage invoices, and manage customer relationships, all from within Wix.
 Wix’s SEO options are top-notch, and its extensive App Market also allows you to add extra features to your site

 Why Wix might not be the best website builder for you